Teaching community through capoeira in a hardscrabble Rio slum

 RIO DE JANEIRO Manoel Pereira Costa is a star on this sprawling mountainside in Rio de Janeiro.

-No matter the nook or cranny, neighbors are eager to greet him anywhere he goes in maze-like Rocinha, one of the biggest and best-known slums, or favelas, that dot the city landscape.
+No matter the nook or cranny, neighbours are eager to greet him anywhere he goes in maze-like Rocinha, one of the biggest and best-known slums, or favelas, that dot the city landscape.

-As Rio gears up to host the first-ever Olympics in South America, bringing all manner of sport to a country best known for soccer, Costa is revered for helping local youth in the troubled neighborhood through capoeira, a Brazilian martial art.
+As Rio gears up to host the first-ever Olympics in South America, bringing all manner of sport to a country best known for football, Costa is revered for helping local youth in the troubled neighbourhood through capoeira, a Brazilian martial art.

-"There is a very negative image of this neighborhood," says 56-year-old Costa.
+"There is a very negative image of this neighbourhood," says 56-year-old Costa.
 "We more than anything want to teach about community, about citizenry, so that kids understand that they are part of something."

 Costa, or "Master Manel" as his students call their coach and mentor, came to Rio at the age of 19 from the northeastern state of Bahia, where capoeira is most traditional.

 Currently with some 300 students, Costa does not charge for the courses.
-His program, known as "Awaken Capoeira," instead relies on financing from donors that include the city government and local merchants.
+His programme, known as "Awaken Capoeira," instead relies on financing from donors that include the city government and local merchants.

-Costa's thousands of former students have gone into fields including television and modeling.
+Costa's thousands of former students have gone into fields including television and modelling.
 Others have gone on to become teachers themselves, in Rio and across Brazil.

 With thousands of athletes now descending on Rio for the Olympics, which start Aug.
 5, Costa sees another opportunity for his students to feel a connection to something bigger.